jtwaleson/buildpacks-for-docker/README.md

 The docker container will download your source code, find a suitable buildpack and use it to transform the code into a droplet and then run it.
 Caching is applied on all levels through a persistent volume (/tmp/buildpack-cache).
 This caching directory is purely for caching, so there's no requirement to have consistent reads/writes between multiple containers.

+Amazingly this compatibility layer uses less than 100 lines of code.

 TODO
 ===